ghollyer/TEMCatalysisPrimer/README.md

 - [Eric Stach Lecture 12, Diffraction from Crystals "Structure Factor"](https://nanohub.org/courses/TEM2/F2020)
 - [Eric Stach Lecture 13, Diffraction from Crystals "Shape Factor"](https://nanohub.org/courses/TEM2/F2020)
 - (Supplemental) Fultz and Howe "Scattering From a Lattice" chapter
+- (Bonus) [a good video on practical TEM alignment](https://www.youtube.com/watch?v=lgNAXLkLwwA) to reinfoce some of the concepts from module 2